iholston/mountaincar-v0/README.md

    <i>gamma</i> = discount rate
 6. Repeat 2-5 until convergence.

-My particular implementation would be better the addition of an epsilon-greedy exploration strategy where epsilon decays over time.
-As long as epsilon is small this works fine though.
+My particular implementation would be improved the simple addition of an epsilon-greedy exploration strategy where epsilon decays over time.
+However, as long as epsilon is small this works just fine.